ramarajuv/weather-app/README.md

 - Please ensure swagger-cli is already installed.
 Can be installed using npm `npm install -g swagger`
 - From the project root folder run `swagger project start` and `swagger project edit`

+## Mocha API/Tests

+- Please ensure mocha, should and supertest modules are already installed.
+Can be installed using the following commands:
+  - `npm install mocha --save-dev`
+  - `npm install should --save-dev`
+  - `npm install supertest --save-dev`
+- From the project root folder run `node_modules/.bin/mocha test/mocha` i.e execute mocha script on the location of the mocha test files.

 ## Screenshot

 ![Weather App](app/img/screenshot.jpg "Weather App")